JoaoLopesF/RemoteDebug/README.md

 Contribute to this library development by creating an account on GitHub.

-Please give a star, if you find this library usefull, this help a another people, discover it too.
+Please give a star, if you find this library usefull, this help an another people, discover it too.

-Please add a issue for problems or suggestion.
+Please add an issue for problems or suggestion.

 I suggest you use a Github Desktop New app to clone, it help to keep updated.